Spousal Support Laws in Georgia

 How Financial Support is Awarded in Georgia

 This article provides an overview of Georgia’s spousal support laws, including the types of alimony available, the factors courts consider in awarding spousal support, and options for modifying or terminating payments.
-Additionally, it covers the role of legal services in navigating spousal support cases in Georgia, as having legal representation can be crucial for protecting one’s rights and securing a fair outcome.
+Additionally, it covers the role of legal services in navigating spousal support cases in Georgia.
+Furthermore, it explains why having legal representation can be crucial for protecting one’s rights and securing a fair outcome.

 What Does Spousal Support Do?

 In Georgia, spousal support (aka alimony) is a somewhat complex aspect of divorce law.
-Spousal support is intended to provide financial assistance to a lower-earning or non-earning spouse following the dissolution of a marriage, ensuring that they can maintain a standard of living that is not drastically different from what they had during the marriage.
+Spousal support is intended to provide financial assistance to a lower-earning or non-earning spouse.
+Following the dissolution of a marriage, support helps to ensure that they can maintain a decent standard of living.
+However, it cannot assure that it is not drastically different from what they had during the marriage.
 However, determining eligibility for spousal support, calculating the amount, and setting the duration of support payments involves a careful review of many factors.

 Types of Spousal Support in Georgia